 The major CVR improvements come from optimizing screenshots and previews of your game.
 However, our findings show that two and more videos may decrease the conversion rate checklist, so you might want to check the hypothesis that you could perform better on the app stores with no videos whatsoever.

 You can improve the conversion rate by adding the brand name to your game’s title on the App Store or Google Play.
 However, this might work for big brands in the first place.

 Take into account seasonality: adding two snowflakes to your icon or screenshots before the Christmas holidays might make a big difference.
 Just test if it works for your game.

 Another thing that you can test is localization: find out if you need to adjust your app page to a particular storefront, and that may give you a major boost in another region.

-Concept testing is not a one-time event, but a continuous process of improving your game.
-It’s really important to keep running tests at the prototyping, pre-alpha and alpha development stages to make sure that the marketability suits the core loop of your game.
+Concept testing is not a one-time event, but a continuous process of detailed improving your game with concept test and games user research.
+It’s really important to keep running tests at the prototyping, pre-alpha and alpha development stages before start building your game to make sure that the marketability suits the core loop of your game.